Docs / From CRDTs

 Conceptual Mapping

 CRDTs use a join-semilattice.
 ATOMiK uses an Abelian group.
-The algebraic structure is different, but the convergence guarantee is the same -- any permutation of operations produces the same final state.
+The algebraic structure is different, but the modeled convergence property is related -- any permutation of operations produces the same final state.

 CRDTATOMiKNotes